Spend Christmas in Berlin in 2023 | Sledding, Glühwein, Curling, and More!

 Berlin is a lovely destination to come to during the holiday season with its well-known German Christmas markets and ice rinks illuminated by dazzling fairy lights.
 You are guaranteed to be presented with several holiday activities during the winter in Berlin.
 Try some delectable wurst, try your hand at curling, stock up on holiday goods in Berlin's renowned department store, and more during Christmas.

-- Berlin is renowned for its nightlife, possessing one of the most thriving party scenes in all of Europe.
-The gatherings held around Christmas will undoubtedly be extremely lively.
+• Berlin is renowned for its nightlife, with one of the most thriving party scenes in all of Europe.
+The gatherings held around Christmas are undoubtedly extremely lively.

-- With its lights and residents joining in with the tourists throughout the celebrations, the city appears just magnificent.
+• With Christmas lights all around and residents joining in with the tourists throughout the celebrations, the city looks so full of love and warmth.

 1. Visit the Christmas Markets

 Christmas markets and the holiday season go hand in hand, and there are several to pick from in Berlin.
-These marketplaces, which are scattered around the city, have been a custom in Germany since the Middle Ages.
-You're almost certainly going to depart feeling a little happier than when you arrived thanks to the variety of vendors selling handcrafted items, traditional German food, and holiday beverages.
+These marketplaces, scattered around the city, have been a custom in Germany since the Middle Ages.
+You're almost certainly going to depart feeling a little happier than when you arrived thanks to the variety of vendors selling handcrafted items, traditional German food, holiday beverages, and so much more.

-The best Christmas markets of the season are in:
+The best Christmas markets of the season are:

 Known as Ku'damm by the locals, the tree-lined boulevard is decked with fairy lights from late November to early January in the skeletal tree branches.
 Giant snowmen, Christmas trees, a Santa, and reindeer, all erected and lit up throughout the winter, transform the wide expanse of pavement in the middle of the road into a focal point.